 Note on Teach-in (from Wikipedia)

-Teach-In was a Dutch band, best known for winning the Eurovision Song Contest 1975 with "Ding-a-Dong".
+Teach-In was a Dutch band, best known for winning the Eurovision Song Contest in 1975 with "Ding-a-Dong".
 The band was founded in 1969 and broke up in 1980.
 There were several line up changes.
 Formed in Enschede, the first line up was Hilda Felix (vocals), Henk Westendorp (vocals), John Snuverink (vocals, guitar), Frans Schaddelee (bass), leader Koos Versteeg (vocals & keys) and Rudi Nijhuis (drums).
 One of the first songs the group ever recorded (on CBS) was "Spoke the Lord Creator".
-In 1972, only Koos and Rudi remained, the rest of the band comprised Getty Kaspers (vocals, left 1976), John Gaasbeek (bass, left 1976 also), Chris de Wolde (guitar) and Ard Weeink (also left 1976).
+In 1972, only Koos and Rudi remained, the rest of the band comprised Getty Kaspers (vocals, left 1976), John Gaasbeek (bass, left 1976), Chris de Wolde (guitar) and Ard Weeink (left 1976).
 New members in 1976 were Hans Nijland (bass, replaced by Nick de Vos 1977), Betty Vermeulen (vocals), Marianne Wolsink (vocals).
 In 1971 they got their first recording contract with producer and composer Eddy Ouwens (CNR records).
 In 1974 they had three top 15 hits, after which their Eurovision entry was recorded.
-They toured Europe for the next two years, but success took its toll and they split up in 1978.
+They toured Europe for the next two years but success took its toll and they split up in 1978.
 In 1979 Ruud Nijhuis and Koos Versteeg reformed the band with two new female singers.
 After three more hits they split again.
 In 1997, news came that the original line up (with Getty Kaspers) had re-recorded some of their old hits and had plans to tour.
 Kaspers vocals can be heard on Rick van der Linden's Cum Laude album.
 The band reunited to sing "Ding-a-Dong" at a show in Maastricht in 2007.

 Track by track 7 Focus (instrumental)